 With this in mind, a key area to address was our HR management practices, which were built around the assumption of a Japanese, male, management track employee as the norm.
-We therefore decided to implement fundamental reforms in HR management and make diversity and inclusion a key strategy under our medium–term business plan, with the aim of ensuring the active participation and professional growth of all employees.
-We also set a number of ambitious numerical targets leading up to 2020, such as having more than 30% of management positions filled by women by the end of July 2019, accelerating group–wide efforts.
+We therefore decided to implement fundamental reforms in HR management and make diversity and inclusion a key strategy, with the aim of ensuring the active participation and professional growth of all employees.
+We have since been accelerating our group–wide efforts.

 Moving forward, in order to improve our ability to respond to various environmental changes, pursue proactive reform well into the future, and achieve sustainable growth, we will continue to work together as a group to achieve greater diversity and inclusion.